 The second-year covers Fields and Further Mechanics, Nuclear Physics and Thermal Physics.
 The course also includes the study of an Option Topic.
 There is a choice from Medical Physics, an interesting and worthwhile application of Physics in the real world, Astrophysics, a popular topic in modern Physics, Engineering Physics, Electronics or Turning Points in Physics.

-The entry recommendations are five GCSE subjects at Grade 4 or above including Grade 6 in Mathematics and 6 in Physics or two grade 6s in Combined Science.
+A minimum of five GCSEs at grade 4 or above including including a grade 6 in Mathematics and 6 in Physics or two grade 6s in Combined Science.
 You do not need to have done separate sciences - we have students joining us from a wide range of schools, and many of these do not offer separate sciences.

 You are also very strongly recommended to take Mathematics alongside Physics.
 If you choose not to study Maths, we will ask you to join a one-period-per-week support course provided by the department.